remi-adam/pitszi/README.md

         subclass used to generate mock images

 - data_main.py :
-	class used to define input data and usefull associated functions
+	class Data used to define input data and usefull associated functions

+- inference_radial_main.py :
+  	class InferenceRadial used to constrain the pressure radial model (from Model class) given input data (from Data class)

+- inference_radial_fitting.py :
+	subclass of inference_radial_main, used for fitting

-- inference_main.py :
+- inference_fluctuation_main.py :
-  	class used to constrain the model (from Model class) given input data (from Data class)
+  	class InferenceFluctuation used to constrain the pressure fluctuation model (from Model class) given input data (from Data class)

+- inference_fluctuation_fitting.py :
+	subclass of inference_fluctuation_main, used for fitting

+- physics_main.py :
+  	libraries to be used for infering nonthermal ICM information from pressure fluctuations

-- utils.py :
+- utils.py, utils_pk.py, utils_fitting.py, utils_plot.py :
 	library of useful functions

-- plotlib.py :
-	library gathering plotting functions

 - title.py :
 	title for the package